 1. Material quality and consistency

 Ask for samples before evaluating anything else.
-Physical samples tell you things that specifications sheets cannot:
+Physical samples tell you things that paperwork cannot:

 Request samples from multiple production runs if possible.
 Consistency between runs matters as much as quality in any single sample.
 You can request Evolo samples through our Samples page.